higorhms/graphql-express-api-example/README.md

 ## 💻 Project

-A Simple GraphQL API using Apollo Server to create and manage TODOS
+A GraphQL API created using NodeJS, Apollo Server and PostgreSQL to manage TODOS

 ## 🚀 Seeds